Before you begin

 - Your BlackBerry 10 device

-- A basic understanding of the C language and some experience running applications with the Native SDK
+- A basic understanding of the C language and some experience running apps with the Native SDK

 - A Bluetooth Human Interface Device (HID) game controller such as: